jasonwei20/jasonwei20.github.io/_pages/personal.md

 author_profile: true
 ---

-I graduated from Dartmouth College in 2020 with the AB in Computer Science.
+I graduated with an AB from Dartmouth College in 2020.
 At Dartmouth, I joined the <a href="https://en.wikipedia.org/wiki/Kappa_Pi_Kappa" style="color:navy" target="_blank">Tri-Kap</a> fraternity.
 I was also on the club <a href="http://www.thedartmouth.com/article/2018/04/dartmouth-fencing-club" style="color:navy" target="_blank">fencing</a> team.

 I grew up in Fairfax County, Virginia.
 When visiting home, I enjoy playing <a href="https://www.youtube.com/watch?v=AQU5rZ3Ha8A" style="color:navy" target="_blank">tennis</a> with my childhood friends.